All the information you need for accessible rail travel in Germany, the Netherlands and France.

 Accessible rail travel in the Netherlands

 Accessibility isn’t double Dutch for travel and tourism businesses in the Netherlands.
 Accessible Travel Netherlands is a great one-stop shop for discovering a world of accessible bikes, boats and beaches.
 The Holland tourist board is also a font of information.
 For example, if you are travelling to Amsterdam, they provide a very useful accessible city map.
+Another great initiative is a website where you can find out which beaches have accessible beach wheelchairs on them - we need more initiatives like this around the world please.
 In terms of train travel in the Netherlands, the national rail operator NS is pretty switched on to catering for all.
 To request assistance you can contact the NS Service desk 24/7 on +31 30 2357822.
 If you are hearing impaired, you can WhatsApp your request for assistance to +31 683644197.

 NS is probably one of the clearest websites in terms of laying out accessibility facilities.
 They differentiate between accessible train travel within the Netherlands and international rail journeys for assisting travellers.
 They have an NS Travel Assistance service at over a hundred stations You can book your train travel within the Netherlands through our website and book assistance at the other end through NS’s service.
 However, if you need to book a wheelchair space on the train you need to book online or the via the NS app, making sure that you created a travel assistance profile.
 To be absolutely sure, you can call them on +31 302357822 and check all the details with a real person, who is an expert in catering for special needs.